 In this advanced level course, you will learn and perform a variety of dance styles.
 This fast-paced course is for committed dancers that want a challenge and are ready to push creative boundaries.
 You will use elements of movement to learn dance technique, combinations and choreography.
 This course will develop innovative thinking, creativity and collaboration.
 You will be expected to create your own choreography to communicate ideas and perspectives of culture and personal identity.
 These works will be performed.
 Dancers will perform a variety of styles of dances learned in both festival and competitive settings.
-Students who wish to take this course require dance teacher permission.
-Dance experience is necessary.
+Success in this course is very much dependant on the students dance experience.
+Any interested students should speak to their dance instructor and receive their recommendation before selecting this course.